quantiota/Raspberry-Pi-AI-Agent-Host-Book/A-Docker-Stack-Directory-Structure.md

 - `include /etc/nginx/conf.d/*.conf;`: Includes all configuration files from the specified directory.
 This is where the `default.conf` would be read from if it exists in the `conf.d` directory.

+##  `.htpasswd`

+- `admin:$apr1$v0Pdxra0$CITSHJVwWQLSZqd5f4cMy0`:

+  - **Username**: `admin`
+  - **Password Hash**: `$apr1$v0Pdxra0$CITSHJVwWQLSZqd5f4cMy0`

+  This line represents a user's credentials for Basic Authentication.

+  - The **username** is `admin`.
+  - The **password** is not shown in plain text.
+Instead, it's stored as an encrypted hash.
+The hash suggests that the password has been encrypted using the MD5 algorithm, indicated by the `$apr1$` prefix.
+This is a common practice in `.htpasswd` files to enhance security, so even if someone gains access to the file, they won't be able to decipher the actual password.

+By adding entries like this to the `.htpasswd` file, you can secure parts of your QuestDB service with Basic Authentication, requiring a username and password for access.

 # A.4.
 VSCode Directory